RedefiningReality/ohmykali/README.md

 - `scan` ⇒ that one actually useful nmap service scan you run every time
   - check out the ohmyzsh bulit-in nmap plugin for more
 - `box` ⇒ add host (box) to /etc/hosts file and create environment variable so you can reference its IP by name
+- `unbox` ⇒ remove host (box) from /etc/hosts file and remove environment variable used to reference its IP by name
 - `rev` ⇒ rlwrapped netcat reverse listener with copy and pastables to get a full shell

 Be sure you're connected to a VPN (automatically detects IP) when using the following: